No. 12 Oregon opens with 35-14 victory over Stanford

 Stanford: The Cardinal won the previous two meetings at Autzen, including an overtime victory in 2018 when Stanford rallied from a 24-7 halftime deficit to win 38-31.
 Oregon won last season’s meeting 21-6 in Palo Alto.

-Oregon: The Ducks have won 16 straight home openers. … The Ducks debuted their new video scoreboard, said to be the largest in college football, but there were no fans in attendance.
+Oregon: The Ducks have won 16 straight home openers. … The Ducks debuted their new video scoreboard, said to be the largest in college football, but there were no fans in attendance. … “In general for having not played a football game in 311 days, really pleased with the result,” coach Mario Cristobal said.

 UP NEXT